 I think that most of us are familiar with oats and oatmeal as they’re a popular meal at breakfast time all over the world.
 They have become the basis for many diets across cultures for a long time, meaning that they aren’t only relegated to breakfast time meals, but can rather be used for a variety of different dishes, and are especially popular in baking recipes.

 While they may be tasty and filling when prepared correctly, a lot of people don’t necessarily realize how healthy they are as well.
-I for one, never took that into concern for a long time, even though I had been eating them for most of my life.
-Now that I’ve become more interested in understanding the food that I eat as a means of trying to lead a healthier and more natural lifestyle, I’ve opened the door to a world of information that I used to be completely unconcerned with.
+I for one, never take that into concern for a long time, even though I eat them all the time.
+I’ve become more interested in understanding the food that I eat as a means of trying to lead a healthier and more natural lifestyle.
+A door opens to a world of information that I used to be completely unconcerned with.

 I think that many of people are generally unaware of what’s actually in most of the food they eat and will generally eat things that taste nice whether they’re healthy or not.
 Thankfully though, in recent times there has been an increase in awareness within the general population (one could say a trend) regarding the quality of the food we eat and what effects it has on our health in general.